dinhngocdung/easyengine-docker/README.md

  ```bash
  command="if [ -n \"$SSH_ORIGINAL_COMMAND\" ]; then sudo -i bash -c \"$SSH_ORIGINAL_COMMAND\"; else sudo -i; fi" ssh-....
  ```
-If remote easyengine also on container, you need foward ssh into `ee-container`
+If remote easyengine also on container, you need foward ssh into `easyengine`

 1. Create a bash Script `/usr/local/bin/ssh_to_ee_container.sh` to forward `ssh` and `rsync` commands:
     ```bash
     #!/bin/bash

     # Name of the Docker container you want to connect to
-    CONTAINER_NAME="ee-container"
+    CONTAINER_NAME="easyengine"

     # Check if a command was passed via SSH_ORIGINAL_COMMAND
     if [ -n "$SSH_ORIGINAL_COMMAND" ]; then